Scheana Marie Cries About Rob Valletta Split On ‘Vanderpump Rules’ Reunion: ‘I Loved [Him] For 12 Years’

 When the sixth season of Vanderpump Rules first began, Scheana Marie frequently defended Rob Valletta’s behavior on her Twitter and Instagram pages but as the season continued and he appeared to be quite uninterested in their relationship, she began to see the light.

-Most recently, after Rob was seen ignoring Scheana’s teasing comments at the Tom Tom progress party, Scheana took to her Twitter page and commented on his behavior. as some may have seen, Scheana told her fans and followers that she didn’t realize how her then-boyfriend had behaved and wished she could have realized the truth back then.
+Most recently, after Rob was seen ignoring Scheana’s teasing comments at the Tom Tom progress party, Scheana took to her Twitter page and commented on his behavior.
+As some may have seen, Scheana told her fans and followers that she didn’t realize how her then-boyfriend had behaved and wished she could have realized the truth back then.

 Scheana and Rob parted ways last August after he chose to break up with her due to her involvement with the reality show.
 Since then, she has been spending time with Bachelor in Paradise’s Robby Hayes.